Sawley Cricket Club: History

-The earliest known record of cricket associated with the village of Sawley is the announcement of a fixture in the Nottingham Review dated 15 August 1834 stating "A Cricket Match between the first eleven of Sawley and Shardlow...", but the earliest known match report is of a match between Ockbrook and 'Sawley Club', printed in the Derby and Chesterfield Reporter on the 27th October 1843.
+The earliest known record of cricket associated with the village of Sawley is the announcement of a fixture in the Nottingham Review dated 15 August 1834 stating "A Cricket Match between the first eleven of Sawley and Shardlow...", but the earliest known match report is of a match between Ockbrook and 'Sawley Club', printed in the Derby and Chesterfield Reporter on 27 October 1843.
 Evidence stating when Sawley Cricket Club was formally established is found in the Derbyshire County Cricket League archives, listing Sawley Cricket Club as founded in 1870.
 The ground at this time, called the ‘Trent Bridge Ground’, was situated behind the 'Harrington Arms' adjacent to the Harrington Bridge on the main road to Birmingham on the River Trent in Sawley.
 Cricket was played at the ground until the early 1960s, when it was eventually abandoned due to frequent flooding by the nearby River Trent and poor ground conditions.

 In 1962, Parkside CC was formed and an amalgamation with Sawley CC took place in 1969.
 Sawley Park, in Sawley, became the new venue in 1965.
 In 1971, Sawley CC joined the Derbyshire Border League and continued to strive to improve playing standards and win trophies.
 October 1979 saw the amalgamation with Sawley Nomads CC.
 The new ground now being used was on West Park, Long Eaton.

 Sawley Nomads CC had a history, being formed in 1950 as the Long Eaton County Billiard Hall CC.
 This name was subsequently changed to Long Eaton Nomads CC and in 1964 to Sawley Nomads CC.

 One of Sawley's most successful decades in recent times was during the 1990s, when the club won many cup titles and ultimately became Derbyshire County Cricket League Champions in 1997.
 Two years later, when the top flight division of the Derbyshire County League became an ECB Premier Division, Sawley CC amalgamated with its smaller neighbour Long Eaton Park CC, to become one of the largest clubs in the district.
 Sawley & Long Eaton Park CC, as it became known, was one of only two clubs in the Derbyshire County Cricket League to field five senior XI teams.